 For folks with Special Dietary Requirements, we will work with the restaurants we eat at to have them create (as best as possible) a meal to fit your specifications.
 There are no guarantees.
 However, we will do the best we can to accommodate your requests.

-In almost all the places we take our travel guests, US Dollars and Other Foreign Currency is Not Accepted.
+In almost all the places we take our travel guests, US Dollars and Other Foreign Currencies are Not Accepted.
 You will need to exchange your money for Mexican Pesos.

 No problem . . .
 There are ATMs and money exchange businesses in all the major cities and bigger towns throughout México.